- Download our Moving to Norway Guide (PDF)

 Gas and electricity

 Electricity is the main heating source for most Norwegian homes, and very few households use gas for heating or cooking.
-Electricity in Norway is 220V AC, 50Hz, and standard European two-pin plugs are used.
-Most tenants will need to pay a monthly bill for gas and electricity, which may come as a shock after a cold winter.
+Most tenants will need to pay a monthly bill for gas and electricity – after a cold winter, the amount may come as a shock.

 There is an open electricity market in Norway, which means that the customer is free to choose their energy supplier.
-Customers can choose to have a fixed price contact, where the price per kilowatt-hour (kWh) is agreed in advance, or a market price contract, where the spot price is paid.
+Customers can select either a fixed-price contract, where the price per kilowatt-hour (kWh) is agreed in advance, or a market-price contract, where the spot price is paid.
 Most households have smart electricity meters which automatically send readings to the electricity provider.
-Detailed price information for all Norwegian energy suppliers can be found at www.strompris.no.

 Water